 In 1995, well before green building and sustainable materials were de rigueur, Skanska joined the World Council for Sustainable Development, and their first building received ISO 14001 certification only a year later.
 Today, their entire company retains this certification.
 Skanska set these aggressive goals of their own accord—yes, it was the responsible choice, and they’re a business that relies on a holistically healthy environment to thrive.
 But, as they’ve stated, it was the guiding principles of their business—their core values—that made the prioritization of sustainable design and environmental responsibility an easy choice.

 It follows that the health of Skanska’s workers would garner similar prioritization from the company’s higher-ups.
 Skanska has started rolling out a new construction helmet that offers more dependable and complete protection from on-site accidents.
-And, their commitment to creating an “injury-free environment” has led to daily team-based exercise, including a “Stretch and Flex” initiative that outlines specific stretches for construction workers to perform on-site at the start of each shift.
-Skanska’s not alone in this: Minnesota’s Mortenson Construction leads its teams in daily stretches as well, in part to take preventative measures to limit injuries and downtime, but also to build interpersonal connections within each team and keep morale high.
+Their commitment to creating an “injury-free environment” has led to daily team-based exercise, including a “Stretch and Flex” initiative that outlines specific stretches for construction workers to perform on-site at the start of each shift.
+Skanska’s not alone in this: Minnesota’s Mortenson Construction leads its teams in daily stretches as well, in part to take preventative measures to limit injuries and downtime but also to build interpersonal connections within each team and keep morale high.

 Are you an employer and still have questions regarding employment screening?